Medications:

 Human Growth and Development:

 The school district provides students with instruction in human growth and development.
 Parents may review the human growth and development curriculum prior to its use and have their child excused from human growth and development instruction.
-Parents should contact the School Nurse (641-985-2288) if they wish to review the curriculum or to excuse their child from human growth and development instruction.
+Parents should contact Amanda Conway (641-985-2288) if they wish to review the curriculum or to excuse their child from human growth and development instruction.

 Health Education (School Board Policy – 603.8A)